 As per the Phase 2 SWS (Amec Foster Wheeler 2017), consultation between NRSI, CH and MNRF determined that wetland evaluations would be postponed until the NHS and new wetlands were constructed based on the proposed land use concept and other constraints (e.g., Transitway alignment).
 Once the NHS has been established, new wetlands could then be evaluated and complexed into the Drumquin Wetland.

-Although no significant wetlands occur on or within 120 m of the Subject Lands, three artificial farm ponds supporting wetland vegetation communities were identified on the Subject Lands and may be subject to the CVC's Regulation of Development, Interference with Wetlands and Alterations to Shorelines and Watercourses (O. Reg.
-160/06).
+Although no significant wetlands occur on or within 120 m of the Subject Lands, three artificial farm ponds supporting wetland vegetation communities were identified on the Subject Lands.
 As per Section 1(e) of O. Reg 160/06, no person shall undertake development or permit another person to undertake development in or on the areas within the jurisdiction of the authority including areas where development could interfere with the hydrologic function of a wetland (i.e., within 120 m of all PSWs and within 30 m of all other wetlands).
-Based on direction provided by CVC (email correspondence with Trisha Hughes, February 24, 2020), as no CVC regulation limit is defined in the vicinity of the Subject Lands a 30 m area of interference has been applied to wetlands (SWD2-2) shown within the woodland to determine the approximate extent of the CVC regulation limit (Figure 3, Appendix A).
-A small portion of the regulated area (15 m2; 1.2 m wide) overlaps with the Subject Lands and will be retained within the proposed VPZ.
+Based on direction provided by CVC (email correspondence with Trisha Hughes, February 24, 2020; Appendix E), as no CVC regulation limit is defined in the vicinity of the Subject Lands a 30 m area of interference should be applied to wetlands (SWD2-2) shown within the City woodlot to determine the approximate extent of the CVC regulation limit (Figure 3, Appendix A).
+A small portion of the regulated area (15 m2; 1.2 m wide) overlaps the Subject Lands and will be retained within the proposed VPZ.
 The regulated area does not overlap with the pond features on the property (MAS2-1 and SAF1-3); therefore, these features may be removed without the prior written approval of CVC.